mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 Executables
 ===========
-IPF can be thought of as a family of programs. ``bpf`` is the batch form of the powerflow program.
-When the editing and displaying of buses and branches is being handled by ``gui``, the work of calculating solution voltages for a given power system network is done by ``ipfsrv``, which is just the ``bpf`` batch program in a different guise.
+IPF can be thought of as a family of executable programs. ``bpf`` is the batch form of the powerflow program allowing one or more scenarios to be defined in input files and run all at once via a call to ``bpf``.
+When the editing and displaying of buses and branches is being handled by ``gui``, the work of calculating solution voltages for a given power system network is done by ``ipfsrv``, which is just the ``bpf`` program in a different guise.
 Auxiliary programs allow you to do plots in batch mode, do a save of network data in batch mode, perform a "cut" of a solved base case, etc. Each of the executables are briefly described below.

   ``bpf``